halpeter/CitiBike-Analysis/README.md

 ## Background

 This project utilizes data from the Citi Bike Program from April 2021, found on their [public webpage](https://www.citibikenyc.com/system-data).
 This project analyzes this data and creates compelling visualizations in Tableau.
-These visualizations can be views [here](CitiBikeAnalysis.twbx).
+These visualizations can be seen [here](https://public.tableau.com/views/CitiBikeAnalysis_16213905683950/CitiBikeAnalysis?:language=en-US&:display_count=n&:origin=viz_share_link).

 ## Analysis
 The analyis of this data aimed to answer the following questions: